Gated Adaptation for Continual Learning in Human Activity Recognition: Experimental Results

 \subsection{Effect of Backbone Freezing}

 A central design choice in our approach is the use of a frozen pretrained backbone.
 To assess the impact of this decision, we compare models with trainable versus frozen backbones, both with and without gating mechanisms.
-Table~\ref{tab:freezing_gates} presents results across all three benchmarks.\looseness=-1
+Table~\ref{tab:freezing_gates} presents results across all four benchmarks.\looseness=-1

 \paragraph{Freezing without gates.} Comparing \textit{Base} (trainable backbone, no gates) to \textit{Pretrained} (frozen backbone, no gates), we observe that freezing the backbone consistently reduces forgetting, demonstrating that a stable feature representation limits catastrophic interference.
 On PAMAP2, FM drops dramatically from 39.7\% to 17.5\%, a 56\% relative reduction.
 However, this stability comes at the cost of reduced learning accuracy: LA drops from 96.5\% to 93.9\%, as the frozen backbone cannot fully adjust to subject-specific variations.
-Despite this, the net effect on final accuracy is strongly positive: FA improves from 56.7\% to 76.5\% due to the substantial reduction in forgetting.\looseness=-1
+Despite this, the net effect on final accuracy is strongly positive: FA improves from 56.7\% to 76.5\% due to the substantial reduction in forgetting.
+We note that this favorable balance presumes the pretrained representation transfers reasonably to the target subjects; under a pronounced source--target mismatch the frozen backbone would forgo more plasticity than gating can recover, and partial unfreezing or a more expressive adapter could become preferable.\looseness=-1

 \paragraph{Freezing with gates.} When gating mechanisms are introduced, the benefits compound.
 Comparing \textit{Base + Gates} (trainable backbone with gates) to \textit{Pretrained + Gates} (frozen backbone with gates), we find that freezing still reduces forgetting (FM drops from 31.3\% to 16.2\% on PAMAP2), and final accuracy improves substantially (FA increases from 64.9\% to 77.7\%).
 Gates provide the frozen backbone with targeted adaptation capacity, allowing it to match or exceed the plasticity of trainable backbones while maintaining the stability advantages of frozen representations.\looseness=-1